Home » Dinner Recipes » Slow Cooker Shepherd’s Pie

 Ground beef, instant potatoes, frozen vegetables, gravy mix, onion, garlic cloves, water, tomato paste, parsley, Italian seasoning, and black pepper.

-HOW TO MAKE SLOW COOKER SHEPHERD’S PIE
+HOW TO MAKE SLOW COOKER SHEPHERD’S PIE:

 Add the ground beef and onions into a large skillet over medium-high heat, cook and break up the beef into crumbles.
 Continue to cook until the onions are softened, and there is no pink left in the beef, about 10 minutes.
+Drain any excess grease.
+Add the garlic and cook until fragrant (about 30 seconds.)
+Take off the heat.
+Spray an 6-8-quart oval slow cooker with cooking spray and place the meat mixture into the slow cooker.

 Add the frozen veggies, water, gravy mix, tomato paste, Italian seasoning, and pepper into the cooker, and stir well to combine.
+In a large bowl, stir together the instant mashed potatoes and water until thickened.

 Smooth out the mashed potatoes on top of the meat mixture.
 Add a sprinkle of dried parsley flakes if using.